EddieLeach/end-to-end-retail-analytics/README.md

 This repository showcases an **end-to-end data analytics workflow** on a retail orders dataset using **Python + SQL**.

-What it demonstrates:
+It demonstrates how to:

-- Extracting data (e.g. from Kaggle / CSV)
+- Extract data from a CSV (or Kaggle export)
-- Cleaning & transforming with Python (pandas)
+- Clean & transform using Python (`pandas`)
-- Loading into a SQL database
+- Load data into a SQL database for analysis
-- Writing analytical SQL queries to answer real business questions
+- Write analytical SQL queries to answer real business questions
-- Building clear visualizations & an insights summary
+- Build clear visualizations and summarize insights

-This project is designed to mirror what a **Junior Data Analyst / Analytics Engineer** would do in a real environment.
+This project is structured to mirror what a **Junior Data Analyst / Analytics Engineer** would deliver in a real environment.

 ---